🍑 How to Choose Your First Butt Plug: Our Guide on Picking Your First Butt Plug

 Truth is, butt plugs are hella good.
 If you are interested in anal play, consider trying a butt plug for added stimulation during partnered or solo sex.
 Butt plugs can feel amazing, but they're not everyone's cup of tea.
 Be sure to go slow and play safe, and don't give up at the first sign of discomfort — sometimes a tweak in your technique is all you need.

-If you’re still not feeling it, that's not really a problem.
-Anal play isn't limited to using butt plugs.
-Have you tried anal beads or P-Spot prostate massagers?
+If you're still not feeling it after giving butt plugs a fair try, that's perfectly normal.
+Anal play isn't limited to butt plugs.
+Have you tried anal beads or prostate massagers?
 Those may as well be the icing on the cake for you!

 Leave a comment